steveseguin/social_stream/README.md

 The webhook URL for it however is: `https://io.socialstream.ninja/XXXXXXXX/bmac`

+Event types supported include: `membership.started` and `donation.created`.

+The default display name if none provided by the user will be `Anonymous`.

+`support_note` and `membership_level_name` will be used as fields for the new membership event.

+`support_note` and amount donated, with currency type, will be used as fields for the donation event.

 ### Text to speech

 Text messages can be converted to speech for free, assuming your system supports TTS.
 On my Windows machine running Chrome/Edge/OBS, it works just fine.
 I have it set to English-US by default, but you can change the language to something else by editing the URL and adjusting the language code.